nimbus117/100-days-of-code/log.md

 ### R1D8 - 11/04/2018

 Still working through the freeCodeCamp Basic Algorithm Scripting challenges.
 Repeated a few of them and tried different ways to achieve the same thing to make sure I actually understood what was happening.

+### R1D9 - 14/04/2018

+All of freeCodeCamp Basic Algorithm Scripting challenges done except the last one "Caesars Cipher".
+Spent some time on it but getting nowhere!
+My brains stopped working and it's time to head out.
+Will pick up tomorrow.